History of Malaysia: Prehistory

 A study of Asian genetics suggests that the original humans in East Asia came from Southeast Asia.
 The oldest complete skeleton found in Malaysia is the 11,000-year-old Perak Man, unearthed in 1991.
-Indigenous groups on the peninsula can be divided into three ethnicities: the Negritos, the Senoi, and the Proto-Malays.
+Indigenous groups on the peninsula (known as the Orang Asli) can be divided into three ethnicities: the Negritos, the Senoi, and the Proto-Malays.
 The first inhabitants of the Malay Peninsula were most likely Negritos.
 These Mesolithic hunters were probably the ancestors of the Semang, an ethnic Negrito group.
+The Semang populations on the coast died out in the 20th century but there are still groups living in the interior of the Peninsula.

 The Senoi appear to be a composite group, with approximately half of their maternal mitochondrial DNA lineages tracing back to the ancestors of the Semang and about half to later ancestral migrations from Indochina.
 Scholars suggest they are descendants of early Austroasiatic-speaking agriculturalists, who brought both their language and technology to the southern part of the peninsula approximately 4,000 years ago.
 They eventually united and coalesced with the indigenous population.

-The Proto Malays have a more diverse origin and had settled in Malaysia by 1000 BC as a result of Austronesian expansion.
+The Proto-Malays have a more diverse origin and had settled in Malaysia by 1000 BC as a result of Austronesian expansion.
 Although they show some connections with other inhabitants of Maritime Southeast Asia, some also have ancestry in Indochina around the time of the Last Glacial Maximum, about 20,000 years ago.
 Areas comprising what is now Malaysia participated in the Maritime Jade Road, a trading network that existed for 3,000 years, between 2000 BC and 1000 AD.

 Anthropologists support the notion that the Proto-Malays originated from what is today Yunnan, China.
 This was followed by an early-Holocene dispersal through the Malay Peninsula into the Malay Archipelago.
 Around 300 BC, they were pushed inland by the Deutero-Malays, an Iron Age or Bronze Age people descended partly from the Chams of Cambodia and Vietnam.
 The Deutero-Malays, the first group in the peninsula to use metal tools, were direct ancestors of modern Malaysian Malays and introduced advanced farming techniques.
 The Malays remained politically fragmented throughout the Malay Archipelago, although they shared a common culture and social structure.